Sparse MoEs meet Efficient Ensembles: Abstract

 \section{Abstract}

-Machine learning models based on the aggregated outputs of submodels, either at the activation or prediction levels, lead to strong performance.
+Machine learning models based on the aggregated outputs of submodels, either at the activation or prediction levels, often exhibit strong performance compared to individual models.
 We study the interplay of two popular classes of such models: ensembles of neural networks and sparse mixture of experts (sparse MoEs).
 First, we show that the two approaches have complementary features whose combination is beneficial.
-Then, we present \emph{partitioned batch ensembles}, an efficient ensemble of sparse MoEs that takes the best of both classes of models.
-Extensive experiments on fine-tuned vision Transformers demonstrate the accuracy, log-likelihood, few-shot learning, robustness, and uncertainty improvements of our approach over several challenging baselines.
-Partitioned batch ensembles not only scale to models with up to 2.7B parameters, but also provide larger performance gains for larger models.
+This includes a comprehensive evaluation of sparse MoEs in uncertainty related benchmarks.
+Then, we present \emph{\mname} (\ack), a scalable and simple ensemble of sparse MoEs that takes the best of both classes of models, while using up to 45\% fewer FLOPs than a deep ensemble.
+Extensive experiments demonstrate the accuracy, log-likelihood, few-shot learning, robustness, and uncertainty improvements of \ack over several challenging vision Transformer-based baselines. \ack not only preserves its efficiency while scaling to models with up to 2.7B parameters, but also provides better predictive performance and uncertainty estimates~for~larger~models.